Layr-Labs/avs-ideas/README.md

 1. **Explore Project Ideas**: Browse through the list of AVS project ideas in this repository.
 Each idea is detailed, providing a comprehensive overview to help you understand the potential and scope of the project.
 2. **Select a Project**: Choose a project that aligns with your interests and skills.
 Each idea includes technical details, potential challenges, and a suggested implementation plan to guide you.

-## Getting Started
-To get started, review the list of AVS project ideas below.
-Each idea has its own detailed proposal that outlines the problem statement, proposed solution, benefits, technical details, use cases, and more.
-These ideas are curated by the EigenLayer team and represent valuable contributions to the broader Web3 ecosystem.

 ## Project Ideas

 1. **AI Inference**